ANSONCYYY/omphalOS/README.md

 python -m omphalos publishability scan --path . --out artifacts/reports/publishability.json
 ```

-Treat the scan as a pre-flight gate.
-A clean report reduces common failure modes; it does not constitute a blanket safety determination.
+The scan ought to be treated as a pre-flight gate, whereupon a clean report reduces common failure modes; it does not constitute a blanket safety determination.

 ## Configuration and declared rules